MAFA: A multi-agent framework for annotation: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we presented a Multi-Agent Framework for FAQ annotation (MAFA) that combines multiple specialized agents with a judge agent to produce optimal FAQ rankings.
+In this paper, we presented a Multi-Agent Framework for FAQ annotation (MAFA) that combines multiple ranker agents with a judge agent to produce optimal FAQ rankings for user utterances.
 We introduced a novel specialized few-shot example strategy that tailors examples to each agent's strengths, significantly improving performance.
 Our experiments on a real-world bank dataset and public benchmarks (LCQMC and FiQA) show that this approach outperforms traditional methods and individual agents.

 The key benefits of our approach include improved accuracy across different query types, robust handling of ambiguous and implicit queries, enhanced agent specialization through targeted few-shot examples, strong generalization capabilities across different domains and languages, interpretable results with detailed reasoning, and practical viability for production deployment.